forkaduck/duckydd/README.md

 __Note:__ You have to set a full path because the daemon has to be started as root.
 Currently the parser does not expand the string using environment variables.

+`usexkeymaps 1`

+Disable to use the kernel keytables which are set with the loadkeys program.
+At the moment this is an **experimental** feature and only works for ASCII characters.
+With it disabled you don't have to have the x server running and still be able to log attacks.

 ## Uninstall:
 ```